 The James Webb Telescope is about to settle into orbit

-The James Webb Space Telescope, launched by the US Aeronautics and Space Administration, “NASA”, is close to reaching its destination, where it will settle, on Monday, in an orbit around the Sun, about 1.6 million kilometers from Earth.
+The James Webb Space Telescope, launched by the US Aeronautics and Space Administration, “NASA”, is close to reaching its destination, where it will settle, on Monday, in an orbit around the Sun, regarding 1.6 million kilometers from Earth.

 And through a maneuver to correct the final trajectory using the rocket propulsion devices on board the telescope at 1900 GMT, it is expected that “Webb”, which is designed for humanity to take a look at the early stages of the universe, to its stable location between the Earth and the sun known as the “Lagrand 2” point.
-Or “L2”, a month after its launch.
+Or “L2”, a month following its launch.

 Eric Smith, scientific director of NASA’s Web program, said controller engineers at the Space Telescope Science Institute in Baltimore will operate the thrusters, and the ground team will use radio signals to confirm that Webb has successfully entered orbit.